wiiisdom/ec2-leaser/README.md

 ```

-### Google authentication

-We have added a auth system on top of the system to make it usable only by a specific google suite group.
-To use it, you must create a new project on https://console.developers.google.com, and generate Client ID for webapplication.

 ### Cost center data content

 To add cost center list so that the frontend can make use of it, add items directly from the AWS GUI: